LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Foundry.md

 contract NFT is ERC721 {
     uint256 public currentTokenId;

-    constructor() ERC721("Lisk", "LSK") {}
+    // The following will create an ERC721 Token called Lisk. constructor() ERC721("Lisk", "LSK") {}

-    function mint(address recipient) public payable returns (uint256) {
+    // For simplicity, we will only implement the mint function of the Lisk token. function mint(address recipient) public payable returns (uint256) {
         uint256 newItemId = ++currentTokenId;
         _safeMint(recipient, newItemId);